mattmc3/string.zsh/README.md

 fi
 ```

-Given everything we now know about strings in Zsh, this one should feel really simple:
+Given everything we now know about strings in Zsh, this one should feel relatively straightforward:

 ```zsh
 #string.zsh